 A plugin is an extension that adds additional features or functionality to Studio.
-You can either find, install, and manage community-made plugins from the Creator Marketplace, or you can create and publish your own to the Toolbox to use across your experiences.
-If you choose to also publish your plugins to the Creator Marketplace for creators to use within their own development processes, you can either offer them for free or sell them for Robux.
+You can install community-made plugins from the Creator Store, or you can create and publish your own to the Toolbox to use across your experiences.

 Creating New Plugins